garettB/TELUS_IoT_Getting_Started/README.md

 I recommend making use of one of the fantastic tutorials for how to do something with your IoT data (e.g. store it in a database, trigger an action if the data meets some criteria).
 This one is great to get you started: https://github.com/Azure-Samples/functions-js-iot-hub-processing

 Just bear in mind that the data being sent from your IoT board is in a different format than expected by the tutorial, so you will need to add your own parsing logic.
-I have updated the Function code to work with the TELUS IoT board for your convenience:
+I have updated the Function code to work with the TELUS IoT board:
 ```
 module.exports = function (context, IoTHubMessages) {
     context.log(`JavaScript eventhub trigger function called for message array: ${IoTHubMessages}`);